go4rav/CS6910-Fundamentals-of-Deep-Learning/README.md

-4) Evaluation :
+### 4) Evaluation :

 Predict() function for calculating the training, validation and test accuracies.

-We get our best model using these hyperparamters.
+We get our best model using these hyperparamters:

+number of layers=3, number of neurons in each layer=64, number of epochs =10, activation function = ReLU, Optimiser = NAdam , learning rate = 0.001, initialiser = 'xavier', Batch size = 16, weight decay= 0.0005,